Canada Open Work Permit: Requirements, Eligibility, Process & Documents for Indians

 Canada Open Work Permit (OWP) is a temporary work permit issued by IRCC that authorises the holder to work for almost any employer in Canada, without a job offer and without a Labour Market Impact Assessment (LMIA).
 Unlike employer-specific work permits, an OWP is not tied to a single company, role, or province — making it one of the most flexible work authorisations in the Canadian immigration system.
 It is issued only under defined categories, including Spousal Open Work Permit (SOWP), Post-Graduation Work Permit (PGWP), Bridging Open Work Permit (BOWP), International Experience Canada (IEC), vulnerable worker OWPs, and several public policy streams.

 Total OWP fees are CAD 255 — CAD 155 for the work permit plus a CAD 100 open work permit holder fee — with an additional CAD 85 for biometrics.
 Processing times vary significantly by category and visa office; applicants should always consult the IRCC processing-times tool.
-In 2025, IRCC tightened two major OWP streams: on January 21, 2025 the Spousal Open Work Permit for student spouses was restricted to spouses of master's students in programs of 16 months or longer, doctoral students, or students in select professional programs; and on March 19, 2025 the SOWP for spouses of foreign workers was narrowed to workers in TEER 0 or TEER 1 occupations only.
+On January 21, 2025, IRCC tightened both Spousal Open Work Permit (SOWP) streams: student-spouse SOWP is now limited to spouses of master's students in programs 16 months or longer, doctoral students, and students in select professional programs, while worker-spouse SOWP is now limited to spouses of foreign workers in TEER 0 or TEER 1 occupations (plus select TEER 2 or 3 occupations in priority sectors such as natural and applied sciences, construction, healthcare, natural resources, education, sports, and military).
+The principal worker must also have at least 16 months remaining on their work permit at the time the spouse applies.
 Note that India is not an IEC partner country, so Indian nationals cannot apply under IEC Working Holiday, Young Professionals, or International Co-op streams directly.

 Eligibility